-For those in the fortunate position to help others, we have pulled together a list of requests from local charities who will be helping families over the Christmas period.
+For those in the fortunate position to help others, we have pulled together a list of requests from local charities who continue to help those in need.

 For those who need the help of these charities please call one of the numbers below.
 Please note that these charities are not just providing help to Caymanians and those with Permanent Residency.
 If you are in need, regardless of your nationality, please get in touch with them.